-Base Coat Plastering October 29-30 with instructor Allison Arnold
+Base Coat Plastering October 29-30 from 10am-4pm with instructor Allison Arnold

-Brown Coat Plastering November 5-6 with instructor Allison Arnold
+Brown Coat Plastering November 5-6 from 10am-4pm with instructor Allison Arnold

 Join us to learn how to apply clay plaster.
 We will be plastering a pre-fabricated panelized straw bale house in Providence's South Side neighborhood.
 Each two day workshop will focus on a different stage in the plastering process.